alirobe/get-spsite/README.md

+This site used to be called get-spsite

-This has been moved to https://www.ali.id.au/resources/sharepoint
+It has been moved to https://www.ali.id.au/resources/sharepoint